 Trooper Charles Stanley Hirst, 7914061, 12th Royal Lancers, Royal Armoured Corps.

-Charles Stanley Hirst was born in Ossett in early 1912, the son of Nelson Hirst and his wife Amy Beatrice Hepworth, who married in the Spring of 1910 in Ossett.
+Charles Stanley Hirst was born in Batley in early 1912, the son of Nelson Hirst and his wife Amy Beatrice Hepworth, who married on May 17th 1910 in Holy Trinity CHurch, Batley Carr.
 Charles was the eldest of five children.

 Charles Stanley Hirst married Vera Smith, of Ossett in 1938 and there were possibly three children: Pauline, born in 1940 and twins, Barry and Shirley Hirst, born in 1942.

 The 12th Lancers served as an armoured car regiment equipped with the Morris CS9, during the 1940 campaign in France and Flanders, playing a key part in shielding the retreat to Dunkirk.
 The Lancers landed in Port Tewfik, Egypt, in November 1941 and were attached to the 1st Armoured Division until July 1942.

 Trooper Charles Hirst was first reported missing on the 29th June 1942 and in the confusion of the battles for the Gazala Line was probably captured by the Italians:1

 "Meanwhile, even in their depleted state the Germans and Italians still were advancing and on 26th June they launched another attack on the British rear.
 On 27th June Mersa Matruh fell.
 By now the Western Desert was a full of mixed up units all heading east, and with both sides using east others transport it was difficult for both air forces to know who to attack and mistakes were made by both sides.